 Every day that my family is healthy and happy, I am grateful.

 Every day that my friends do well in the world, I am grateful.

 Every day that love is evident in my life, I am grateful.

-Every day that I act out of anger, or from a place of frustration or a broken heart, I am grateful because each affliction offers an opportunity to learn about myself and my fellow man.
+Every day that I act out of anger, or from a place of frustration, I am grateful because each encounter offers me an opportunity to learn about myself.

 Every day that brings me a challenge and tests my spirit, I am grateful.